 - Establishing and overseeing the work of the Results Groups

 - Collaborating with the Emergency Directors Group (EDG) in identifying and elaborating policy matters with direct bearing on humanitarian operations

 - Reviewing guidelines produced by inter-agency bodies outside of the formal IASC structure (after vetting by the IASC secretariat)

 The OPAG supersedes the former IASC Working Group

-The five Results Groups report to the Operational Policy and Advocacy Group (OPAG), with strong linkages to the Emergency Directors Group to ensure that their work is reflective of and responsive to field needs and realities.
-Each group is co-chaired by two IASC members, nominated by IASC members, in two-yearly rotation.
+The five Task Forces report to the Operational Policy and Advocacy Group (OPAG), with strong linkages to the Emergency Directors Group to ensure that their work is reflective of and responsive to field needs and realities.
+Each group is co-chaired by two to three IASC members, nominated by IASC members.

 Ensures that protection is prioritized and mainstreamed throughout the humanitarian response, beyond the actions taken by the protection cluster.

 Adapts the humanitarian response to ensure the systematic participation of affected communities as well as the timely and relevant response to feedback and needs voiced by affected communities, particularly the voices of women and girls.

 Ensures that humanitarian leaders and teams (at global and country levels) have the relevant analysis, guidance and tools to address bureaucratic and administrative impediments and to mobilize collective advocacy to mitigate the impact of counter-terrorism legislation and sanctions on humanitarian action.

 Advances collective action by optimizing engagement within the IASC and with relevant development and peace actors on humanitarian-development collaboration and its linkage to peace.